fastify/fastify-multipart/README.md

   // sensitive files that could cause security risks

   // also, consider that if the file stream is not consumed, the promise will never fulfill

-  data.fields // other parsed parts (available only AFTER the stream is consumed)

   reply.send()
 })